Skip to contents

 Calculate kinship matrix

-Finally, the kinship matrix can be calculated with get_kinship() (output made nicer with round) in the following way:
+Finally, the kinship matrix can be calculated with get_kinship() in the following way:

 ## pid sib mhs phs mom dad paunt puncle maunt mgm pgm mgf pgf